 – Raw materials contaminated with trace metals

-– Contaminants could enter the product via container closure systems
+– Contaminants entering the product via container closure systems

 Cancer therapies can also contain heavy metals.
 Arsenic, antimony, gold, vanadium, iron and other heavy metals are commonly used as chemotherapy agents.
-The bioanalysis of pharmacokinetic studies often use ICP-MS to track how the therapeutic is processed by in a living organism.
+The bioanalysis of pharmacokinetic studies can use ICP-MS to track how these therapeutics are processed by in a living organism.